skip to Main Content

 4. Use the Right Brush

-A pair of grooming gloves are a great option, especially if you have a pup with shorter fur.
+A pair of grooming gloves is also a great option, especially if you have a pup with shorter fur.
 Gloves will gently groom your dog while you’re petting him.
 He may not even realize that you’re brushing him.

 Grooming gloves are a fun way to bond with your dog while you remove loose hair.